Commodore International: Commodore Business Machines (Canada) Ltd. (1954–1976)

 Tramiel saw some of the first electronic calculators through his Japanese contacts in the late 1960s.
 He pivoted from adding machines to marketing calculators produced by companies like Casio under the Commodore brand name.
 In 1969, Commodore began manufacturing its electronic calculators.
 Commodore soon had a profitable calculator line and was one of the more popular brands in the early 1970s, producing both consumer and scientific/programmable calculators.
 However, in 1975, Texas Instruments, the leading supplier of calculator parts, entered the market directly and put out a line of machines priced at less than Commodore's cost for the parts.
 Commodore obtained an infusion of cash from Gould, which Tramiel used beginning in 1976 to purchase several second-source chip suppliers, including MOS Technology, Inc., to assure his supply.
-He agreed to buy MOS, which was having troubles of its own, on the condition that its chip designer Chuck Peddle join Commodore directly as head of engineering.

-In 1976, Commodore Business Machines (Canada) Ltd. was dissolved and replaced by the newly formed Bahamanian corporation Commodore International, which became the new parent of the Commodore group of companies.
+In 1976, Commodore Business Machines (Canada) Ltd. was dissolved and replaced by the newly formed Bahamian corporation Commodore International, which became the new parent of the Commodore group of companies.